Technologies

 Uses in Stubber

-JSONata is used throughout Stubber to allow for more advanced functionality in the some areas:
+JSONata is used throughout Stubber to enable more advanced functionality in certain areas:

-- the savedata task to allow for more advanced data manipulation
+- The savedata task, for more advanced data manipulation

 Writing JSONata